-When a turbidity electrode is first installed, it MUST be calibrated at three points in order to establish the individual electrode's slope.
-The Zero NTU point must always be calibrated first, followed by the other two points, all within the same calibration session (i.e. without turning the Aquameter® off).
+When a turbidity electrode is first installed, it MUST be calibrated at the Zero NTU and 1000NTU points in order to establish the individual electrode's slope.
+The Zero NTU point must always be calibrated first, followed by the 1000NTU point, both within the same calibration session (i.e. without turning the Aquameter® off).